tshepang/blog-movies/content/movies/2005 movie review.rst

 **best movie of the year** - *City of God*

-Top-notch filmmaking skill deserving of a masterpiece; same goes for camerawork and editing.
+Top-notch film-making skill deserving of a masterpiece; same goes for camerawork and editing.
 All this makes for an exhilarating ride through the unbelievably violent streets of Mexico City's slums.
 It's the kind of movie which reminds me of a *Pulp Fiction* while remaining totally